tonyle9/Greentea/Developer-Guide/Build-Wine.md

 #### Build, test and rebuild

-Перед выполнением данной процедуры необходимо найти файл `configure.cmd` в папке с кодом, и отредактировать его через gedit:
+Before executing this procedure, you need to find the `configure.cmd` file in the sources folder, and edit it with gedit:

-* Закомментируйте строку, следующую за `REM Detect presence of cmake`, добавлением слова `REM` в начале строки:
+* Comment out the line following after `REM Detect presence of cmake`, adding the word` REM` at the beginning of the line:
-<br/>`REM cmd /c cmake --version 2> .....продолжение строки`
+<br/>`REM cmd /c cmake --version 2> .....rest of the line`
-* Найдите строку, следующую за `if "%BUILD_ENVIRONMENT%" == "MinGW"`
+* Find the line following after `if "%BUILD_ENVIRONMENT%" == "MinGW"`
-* В конце строки параметр `"%REACTOS_SOURCE_DIR%"` необходимо заменить на путь к репозиторию (в формате wine), например:
+* At the end of the line, the parameter `"%REACTOS_SOURCE_DIR%"` must be replaced with the path to the repository (in the WineHQ format), for example:
 <br/>`"Z:/home/username/Greentea/Kernel"`

-Теперь можно открыть через wine ярлык на рабочем столе и выполнить configure, и далее, полностью аналогично исходной статье.
+Now you can open a WineHQ shortcut on the desktop and execute `configure`, and then, completely the same as in the [article](Build-Native.md).